-As the local event leading up to FLL World Festival, FLL SG is one of the more prestigious LEGO robotics competition in Singapore.
-Organised by Duck Learning, FLL requires participants to score points by accomplishing missions with their LEGO robots.
+As the local event leading up to FLL World Festival, FLL SG is one of the national LEGO robotics competition in Singapore.
+FLL requires participants to score points by accomplishing missions with their LEGO robots.
 The rules and mission are announced 5 months ahead of the competition, in step with the global competition event.
 Participants must strategise on how best to complete the most scoring missions within 2.5 minutes.
 In addition to the mission run, there is also a research and presentation component based on the competition theme for the year.

 West Grove Primary School, Championship Award, FLL SG 2016/17

 This competition is organised by Rulang Primary School and is part of the RoboFest STEM Conference.
 The competition is carried out in a surprise mission format.
 Participants will have to build and program their LEGO robots to accomplish certain tasks within 3 to 4 hours.

 Jointly organised by Singapore Polytechnic and Science Centre Singapore.
 The competition consists of the Robo Soccer event and Robo Rescue to name a few.
 The Robo Soccer as the name alludes to, requires participants to build soccer robots to score points and defend their goal post.
 The Robo Rescue event requires participants to navigate obstacles like bumps, slopes and bottles.
 All in the bid to mimic rescue robots.
 All competition missions are revealed beforehand and robots can be built from any platforms.